ibm-cloud-docs/cloud-pak-data/install-services.md

 |[Watson Studio](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/svc-welcome/wsl.html)                                                                      | 	✓ | 	✓ |
 |[Watson Text to Speech](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/svc-welcome/wtts.html)                                                              |     |  *  |

 A * indicates that the service is supported only on bare metal worker nodes with extra local storage for software-defined storage (SDS).
 These services also require [Portworx Enterprise](https://cloud.ibm.com/catalog/services/portworx-enterprise) storage.
-You must create a new worker pool that contains the bare metal servers required for Watson AI services.
+You must create a new worker pool that contains the bare metal servers that are required for Watson AI services.